What are decodable texts?

 All printable.

-This site teaches phonics systematically and in isolation.
+This site teaches phonics systematically and in a structured manner.
 Great resource!
 Printable.

-Click above for the online version or click here for the print out version!
-Can be printable or digital.
+Click above for the online version or click here for the print-out version!
+You have the option to print passages or read them digitally.

 You have to create a free account to download free decodables.